DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 Powder shaker jar (spice jar style)

-Or a makeup brush stored in a jar (dip + tap)
+A makeup brush stored in a jar (just dip and tap)

 Apply at night or 10 minutes before you need to look fresh.